canidlogic/infrared/doc/Script.md

 ### Set

 The _set_ data type is an object that stores a set of unique integer values that are each zero or greater.
 This is used in pipelines for selecting specific note events.
 See the separate documentation about note rendering for a specific definition of set objects.
-Set objects are mutable.
+Set objects are immutable after definition.

 ### Articulation